fly-lang/fly/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     *When the source field is present, consumers can use the embedded source instead of attempting to discover the source on disk using the file path provided by the* ``DW_LNCT_path`` *field.
-When the source field is absent, consumers can access the file to get the source text.*
+When the source field is absent, consumers can access the file to getValue the source text.*

     *This is particularly useful for programing languages that support runtime compilation and runtime generation of source text.
 In these cases, the